Kotlin/KEEP/proposals/context-receivers.md

   }
   ```
   The nice part of it that is serves a double-duty of addressing the extension grouping request from
-  [KT-5670](https://youtrack.jetbrains.com/issue/KT-5670), but it is quite verbose for all the contextual use-cases,
+  [KT-5670](https://youtrack.jetbrains.com/issue/KT-5670), but it is quite verbose for all the contextual use cases,
   forcing an additional indentation level.

 * Context on the right-hand side of function declaration